freshpack/freshpack/README.md

 ### Wire Things up the Automatic Way*

 Command line tool for a quick development start of React apps.
-Creates minimal boilerplates and installs all required dependencies in _latest versions_ with 'yarn'.
+Creates minimal boilerplates and installs the latest versions of all required dependencies.

 **Note**: 'yarn' must be installed!
 See [yarn installation guide](https://yarnpkg.com/lang/en/docs/install/)